Effects of gravity rainbow on scalar bosonic and oscillator fields in Bonnor-Melvin space-time with a cosmological constant: Abstract

 \section{Abstract}

-In this paper, we explore the relativistic quantum motion of spin-zero scalar particles influenced by rainbow gravity's in the background of a magnetic solution.
-Our focus is on the Bonnor-Melvin magnetic space-time, a four-dimensional solution featuring a non-zero cosmological constant.
-To analyze this scenario, we solve the Klein-Gordon equation using two sets of rainbow functions: (i) $f(\chi)=\frac{1}{(1-\beta\,\chi)}$, $h(\chi)=1$ and (ii) $f(\chi)=\frac{1}{(1-\beta\,\chi)}=h(\chi)$, where $0 < \chi(=\frac{|E|}{E_p}) \leq 1$ with $E_p$ being Planck's energy.
-The resulting solutions provide the relativistic energy profiles of the scalar particles.
-Furthermore, we study the quantum oscillator fields through the Klein-Gordon oscillator within the same Bonnor-Melvin magnetic space-time background.
-Employing $f(\chi)=\frac{1}{(1-\beta\,\chi)}$, $h(\chi)=1$ as the rainbow function, we obtain the eigenvalue solutions for the quantum oscillator fields.
-Notably, we demonstrate that the relativistic energy profile of scalar particles and the oscillator fields are influenced by the topology of the geometry and the cosmological constant both are connected with the magnetic field strength.
-Additionally, we highlight the impact of the rainbow parameter on the energy profiles.
+In this paper, we explore the relativistic quantum motion of spin-zero scalar charge-free particles influenced by rainbow gravity's (RG's) in Bonnor-Melvin magnetic space-time, a four-dimensional solution featuring a positive cosmological constant.
+We solve the Klein-Gordon equation in this scenario by using two sets of rainbow function: (i) $f(\chi)=\frac{1}{(1-\beta\,\chi)}$,\,\, $h(\chi)=1$ and (ii) $f(\chi)=\frac{1}{(1-\beta\,\chi)}=h(\chi)$, where $0 < \chi\left(=\frac{|E|}{E_p}\right) \leq 1$ with $E_p$ being the Planck's energy, $E$ is the particle's energy, and $\beta$ is the rainbow parameter.
+Furthermore, we study the relativistic quantum oscillator through the Klein-Gordon oscillator equation in the same Bonnor-Melvin magnetic space-time under RG effects.
+Employing the first pair of rainbow function, we obtain an approximate eigenvalue solution of the quantum oscillator fields.
+Notably, we demonstrate that the relativistic energy profile of scalar and oscillator particles are influenced by the topology of the geometry and the cosmological constant which is related with the magnetic field strength lies along the symmetry axis.
+Additionally, we see the impact of rainbow parameter on these approximate relativistic energy profiles in both quantum systems.

 : Quantum fields in curved space-time; Relativistic wave equations; Solutions of wave equations: bound-states; special functions

 04.50.Kd; 04.62.+v; 03.65.Pm; 03.65.Ge; 02.30.Gp